Physics (PHYS)

 MW 11:35am-12:50pm

-PHYS 2050La and PHYS 2060La, Modern Physical Measurement Staff
+PHYS 2050La or b and PHYS 2060La or b, Modern Physical Measurement Staff

 A two-term sequence of experiments in classical and modern physics for students who plan to major in Physics.
 In the first term, the basic principles of mechanics, electricity, and magnetism are illustrated in experiments designed to make use of computer data handling and teach error analysis.
 In the second term, students plan and carry out experiments illustrating aspects of wave and quantum phenomena and of atomic, solid state, and nuclear physics using modern instrumentation.
 May be begun in either term.
 SC 0 Course cr per term